schollii/pypubsub/docs/about.rst

 *Mike Rooney, for wxBanker, since 2006*:
-    I use Pypubsub as the crucial event handling mechanism for wxBanker (https://launchpad.net/wxbanker).
+    I use PyPubSub as the crucial event handling mechanism for wxBanker (https://launchpad.net/wxbanker).
 It works well for implementing design patterns such as MVC where you want to eliminate coupling, since it doesn't require that you know specific method names or implementation details of other classes, modules, or libraries.
-Pypubsub is also great when you want to make an announcement without requiring that anything (or how many things) is listening to or acting upon that announcement.
+PyPubSub is also great when you want to make an announcement without requiring that anything (or how many things) is listening to or acting upon that announcement.
-    In short, Pypubsub makes intra-process communication a dream come true.
+    In short, PyPubSub makes intra-process communication a dream come true.

 *QVI (http://www.qvii.com/) for several applications, since 2006*:
-    Here at QVI we use Pypubsub for most of our wxPython applications (notably SmartTree), to achieve very lightweight, simple, and readable communication between classes and modules.
-One of the nice aspects of Pypubsub is how easy it is to incorporate into existing code, and how well-suited it is for pluggable/modular designs which want to make announcements about events, but don't require that or care if any other module is listening.
+    Here at QVI we use PyPubSub for most of our wxPython applications (notably SmartTree), to achieve very lightweight, simple, and readable communication between classes and modules.
+One of the nice aspects of PyPubSub is how easy it is to incorporate into existing code, and how well-suited it is for pluggable/modular designs which want to make announcements about events, but don't require that or care if any other module is listening.
 It makes handling "events" easy, whatever we define them to be, and removes the need for the handlers to have any specific knowledge of how the announcements are made or where they came from.

-    After discovering we could use Pypubsub independently of wxPython, we also use it in an application or two that doesn't use wxPython at all, but where we still desire a lightweight event handling mechanism (when don't you?).
+    After discovering we could use PyPubSub independently of wxPython, we also use it in an application or two that doesn't use wxPython at all, but where we still desire a lightweight event handling mechanism (when don't you?).

-*Oliver Schoenborn (Author of Pypubsub), for several applications, from 2004 to 2010*:
+*Oliver Schoenborn (Author of PyPubSub), for several applications, from 2004 to 2010*:
-    I have used Pypubsub on several projects.
+    I have used PyPubSub on several projects.
 Applications which, for example,

     - show tree structures with selectable nodes, and selected node's associated information panel